 Miss Emma Wall, BA Hons (Dunelm), PGCE (Cantab)

 PhD candidate in Italian studies and AHRC Northern Bridge award holder.
 I completed my BA at Durham University, achieving first class honours.
 My research during this period focused largely on Classical Reception in Medieval Italy, with a thesis on Dante's employment of Aristotelian philosophy to structure the moral topography of the Inferno.
-Following the completion of my BA I was awarded a research grant to work on the exhibition 'Heaven, Hell and Hope: A Journey Through the Afterlife with Dante' (Palace Green Library, 2 December 2017-18 March 2018), where I researched multiple themes concerning the content and reception of Dante's Divina Commedia.
-I then completed my PGCE at Cambridge before returning to Durham for my PhD.
+Following the completion of my BA I was awarded a research grant to work on the exhibition 'Heaven, Hell and Hope: A Journey Through Life and the Afterlife with Dante' (Palace Green Library, 2 December 2017-18 March 2018), where I researched multiple strands relating to Dante's Divina Commedia, focusing in particular on women in the Commedia and the reception of the work up to the modern day.
+I then completed my PGCE at Cambridge, with a thesis on the efficacy of Latin etymologies as a vocabulary acquisition technique for learners of modern Italian.
+My PhD research at Durham focuses on Petrarch's Rerum vulgarium fragmenta and the complex evolution of the collection in the context of classical and vernacular poetry.

 Current Research Interests

-My PhD research concerns the evolution of Petrarch's Canzoniere, focusing on the final stages of the collection's development.
-This focuses on the often disjointed manuscript tradition of the text and the implications of the textual variants identified in key manuscripts as a reflection of Petrarch's evolving philosophical values and his response to Classical and Vernacular poetry collections.
+My PhD research considers the evolution of Petrarch's Rerum vulgarium fragmenta, focusing on the final stages of the collection's development.
+The (often disjointed) manuscript tradition of the text provides a wealth of evidence to testify to the evolution of the collection and its architecture, which I will use as a basis to identify the implications of the textual variants in key manuscripts as a reflection of Petrarch's changing philosophical values.
+Such a discussion about the architecture of the Rvf will take place in the context of Petrarch's response to classical poetry collections, in particular the Augustan poets, and consider how the Rvf sits in the tradition of vernacular poetry collections.

 2019: AHRC Northern Bridge Research Training Support Grant